opendatasoft/ods-documentation/source/configuring_domain/02_managing_legal_information/legals.rst

    * * Public domain
      * `<https://en.wikipedia.org/wiki/Public_domain>`_
      * The material is freely available.
-You can use it without any permission.
+It can be used without any permission.

    * * Open Database License
      * `<https://opendatacommons.org/licenses/odbl/1-0/>`_
      * The database falls under the Open Data Commons.
 This license grants you with "a worldwide, royalty-free, non-exclusive, terminable license to Use the Database".
+If you publicly use any adapted version of this database, or works produced from an adapted database, you must also offer that adapted database under the ODbL.

    * * CC0 1.0
      * `<https://creativecommons.org/publicdomain/zero/1.0/>`_